robMolloy/firebase-deploy-next-walkthrough/README.md

 ## Create app

+- Create a new project in console.firebase.google.com
-Create a new NextJS project with `npx create-next-app@latest`
+- Create a new NextJS project with `npx create-next-app@13` - at this time (June 2024) firebase hosting only works with NextJS versions 12-14.0

-Create a new project in console.firebase.google.com
+  - If using the firebase free tier;
+    - Use the pages router
+    - You will need to delete anything that uses cloud functions including any server-side rendering (SSR)

 ## package.json commands